ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-1.md

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/7/7-1-chrome-dev-tools.png)

 If you have created a tweet since adding cookies, you should see a cookie with the name “tweets_created” and it should have a value.
-The value is URL encoded so it’s a little hard to read.
-You should be good as long as the value isn’t blank.
+The value is URL encoded so it's a little hard to read.
+You should be good as long as the value isn't blank.

-We now have created tweet ids being saved in cookies, but we aren’t checking those ids to see if the user can edit a tweet.
+We now have created tweet ids being saved in cookies, but we aren't checking those ids to see if the user can edit a tweet.
 To do this, we are going to use middleware.
 In the next section, we are going to be going over middleware and how to create your own.